 Add Mezcal and stir until the glass is frosty.

-Top with jalapeno slices and a bunch of mint.
+Top with more crushed ice, jalapeno slices and a bunch of mint.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 173Total Fat: 0.3gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 5mgCarbohydrates: 6.8gFiber: 0gSugar: 2.9gProtein: 1.5g